Home > Analyses > Financial Services > Citigroup Inc.

 Strengths

-- Strong global presence with diversified financial services
+- Diversified global presence

 - Favorable gross and EBIT margins